wpb-astro/MCSED/README.md

 ## Background
 MCSED models the optical, near-infrared and infrared spectral energy distribution (SED) of galactic systems.
 In light of the fact that there are so many such codes already publicly available, we describe the motivation for MCSED and highlight areas in which this code stands out from the crowd.
 First of all, galaxies over cosmic time span a wide range of parameters related to their baryonic content including total stellar mass, gas and stellar metallcity, dust mass and distribution, and star formation history.
 This large variation for the totality of all galaxies makes it extremely difficult to develope a general enough SED fitting code to work for all systems.
 Instead, most codes are taylored to work best for specific populations.

 MCSED targets galaxies at cosmic noon (z ~ 1-3) that are selected via their emission lines either in the rest-frame optical or ultraviolet wavelengths.
 These sources are drawn from the 3DHST survey (http://3dhst.research.yale.edu/Home.html) as well as the HETDEX survey (http://hetdex.org/).
-Initial SED fitting efforts revealed that these systems are forming stars at a rate of 1-100 solar masses per year and have total stellar masses of 10^7-10^10 ([Hagen et al. 2016](http://adsabs.harvard.edu/abs/2016ApJ...817...79H)).
+Initial SED fitting efforts revealed that these systems are forming stars at a rate of 1-1000 solar masses per year and have total stellar masses of 10^8-10^11 ([Bowman et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...875..152B/abstract)).

 ## Installation
 To acquire and install this code, simply move to a directory where you would like it stored and type: